nmeum/readit/README.md

 		* Topics: {Internet of Things, Constrained Devices}
 		* References: [rfc7252]

-		* Motivated by scaling aspects in the Internet of Things
+		* Introduces different Internet of Things related terms
 		* Differentiates different classes of constrained devices
-		* Introduced different Internet of Things related terms

 This file contains reading list entries for [RFC 7252][rfc7252] and [RFC 7228][rfc7228].
 Only the latter contains notes, both make use of